-George Seaborough, Coordinator is a 35 year old native of Savannah and is married to Youth Minister Tyneise Seaborough.
+George Seaborough, Coordinator/Executive Director is a native of Savannah and is married to Youth Minister Tyneise Seaborough.
 He graduated from Savannah High and holds a B.S. in Political Science with a minor in Education and a Master’s of Public Administration from Savannah State University.
 He is a member of Branded Hearts International Church and President of Twickenham Neighborhood Association.

 George served in leadership roles as a Union Organizer for SEIU, Field Director for Young Democrats of Georgia, Interim Director of SSU Community Future Corporation, Loaned Associate for United Way, and Freshman Experience Professor at Savannah State University.
 In his spare time he has led high school students on several college road trips to South Carolina and throughout Georgia, severed as a volunteer adviser to help students prepare for the Harvard Model United Nations competition, and educated students on the political process of campaigns.
 “All my life I have searched for a career that would have a direct impact on the lives of the people in Chatham County, and it is through the dedicated work at Chatham-Savannah Citizen Advocacy I am confident that I will accomplish that goal.”